 - Drawings: represents the money drawn by the owner of a small business for their personal use.

 Following are some of the equity accounts which are used by corporations:

-- Common Stock: is the basic account used for equity of corporations.
+- Common Stock: is the basic account used for the equity of corporations.
 It records the portion of contributed capital that relates to common stock issued at par value.

-- Paid-in Capital Most often the amount that stockholders pay for a company stock is higher than par value per share.
+- Paid-in Capital Most often the amount that stockholders pay for a company stock is higher than the par value per share.
 Since the common stock account only records the portion that relates to par value, therefore the extra amount is recorded and Paid-in Capital account.

 by Irfanullah Jan, ACCA and last modified on